learn-co-curriculum/dsc-document-classification-with-naive-bayes-lab/README.md

 You will be able to:

-* Implement document classification using naive Bayes
+* Implement document classification using Naive Bayes
 * Understand the need for the Laplacian smoothing correction
 * Explain how to code a bag of words representation